kylerbrown/bark/specification.md

 Event data are stored in CSV files.
 Simple event data should be stored in a single column CSV, with each element in the array indicating the time of the event **relative to the start of the dataset**.
-The first line of the file must be `start,`, indicating that the data is a single column with the column name `start`.
+The first line of the file must contain `start,`, indicating that the column contains the times of the event data.
 Event datasets can be distinguished from sampled datasets because the file is a plaintext CSV and `units` attribute must be "samples" or "s".